fluxcd/website/content/en/docs/get-started.md

 brew install fluxcd/tap/flux
 ```

-For other installation methods, see [Installation](installation.md).
+For other installation methods, see the [CLI install documentation](installation.md#install-the-flux-cli).

 ## Export your credentials